Long or short-term therapy: what’s best for me?

 While short-term therapies often tend to be solution-focused, some people feel they often do not look at the underlying reasons why you may be experiencing emotional difficulties or issues.
 If you are looking for more of a quick solution for a specific problem, short-term therapies can be beneficial, whereas if you would rather have space and time to explore multiple problems or an issue and its potential roots in-depth, long-term therapy may be the right choice for you.

-What kind of therapy is right for me?
+What type of therapy is right for me?

 It’s hard to know what type of therapy will work best for you; it can really vary between individuals - there’s no single ‘best’ type of counselling for a specific issue of life event.
 Just because a type of therapy may be popular or have worked for someone else you know, doesn’t mean it will have the same benefits for you.
 Exploring your reasons for talking to someone, reading more about the different types of therapy on offer, and trying sessions with different therapists until you find someone you click with can all help you to find what works for you.